deeplearning4j/deeplearning4j/iris-flower-dataset-tutorial.md

 ### Creating a Neural Network (NN)

-To create a neural network, will declare the variables and then feed them into the configuration as parameters:
+To create a neural network, we'll declare the variables and then feed them into the configuration as parameters:

         final int numRows = 4;
         final int numColumns = 1;